Random walk vectors for clustering (III)

 • gaussian_similarity function – higher order function returning a gaussian similarity function for given sigma.

-• compose_similarity_matrix that returns similarity matrix
+• compose_similarity_matrix – returns similarity matrix

 • choose_seed – to randomly select starting vector of random walk; each time we choose a seed point, we take into account random walk vectors produced so far